statsig-io/docs/docs/data-warehouse-ingestion/introduction.md

 5. **If ingested data does not include metric values for a given user on a given day, how does this effect my experiments?**
 If the metric value is unavailable for a given user on a given day, Statsig takes it to be `zero` for additive metrics such as counts and sums.
 For metrics that depend on a user "participating" in the metric, say conversion rate, the user is excluded.
 Note that additive metrics typically have a single `metric_value` column in the ingested data, while ratio (participating) metrics typically have separate numerator and denominator columns.

+6. **How will Statsig notify me about the status of scheduled ingestions?**
+Statsig shows the status of your daily ingestion on the console under the **Ingestions** tab.
+Statsig also sends email notifications with status updates to the Statsig user who set up the ingestion.
+This user can also enable Slack notifications to themselves in their [Account Settings](https://console.statsig.com/account_notifications).